ciegovolador/Focal-point/README.md

 Focal point is the option more likely to be chosen by the players because it seems special, natural or relevant to them.

-#Misiion
+#Mision

-##Dar acceso a la innovacion tecnologica y social.
+#Dar acceso a la innovacion tecnologica y social.

 #Estrategia.

-##Crear empresas que arreglen problemas reales.
+#Crear empresas que arreglen problemas reales.

 #Programas

-#Biblioteca de objetos libres
+Biblioteca de objetos libres
-#Espacio abierto de educacion alternativa.
+Espacio abierto de educacion alternativa.
-#Criptomonedas para registrar acciones.
+Criptomonedas para registrar acciones.